 Wet room with shower, basin and WC.

-Bedroom five with two 3’ twin beds and charming built-in box bed - suitable for an adult.
+Bedroom three with two 3’ twin beds and charming built-in single box bed (suitable for an adult), side tables, chest of drawers, wardrobe, decorative fireplace and views over the harbour.

 There is no private outside space dedicated to Merchant’s House but guests are welcome to use the lawned area in front of Gunsgreen House with views across the harbour.
 There is also a grass area above and to the right of the house which provides a lovely spot to sit and admire the views.